ably77/eks-gateway-poc/README.md

-# NOTE:
+**NOTE**
 This runbook assumes that you already have Gloo Mesh installed as described in `main`.
-Please refer to the `main` branch for instructions
+Please refer to the `main` branch for instructions to install Gloo Platform if it has not already been deployed.

 ![Gloo Mesh Enterprise](images/gloo-mesh-enterprise.png)
 # <center>Gloo Mesh Workshop</center>